Our Pastor

 Greeting Christian Friends,

-Johnnie Lee Wright is an ordained elder in the North Carolina Conference of the United Methodist Church.
+Johnnie Lee Wright is a retired ordained elder in the North Carolina Conference of the United Methodist Church.
 My college sweetheart, Annette Lavern Graddick, whom I call, “My Bride” has been my wife for forty years and nine months.
 We have three adult children: Stephanie Wright Lavern Houze, Ashley Lynnaire Wright, Johnnie Lee Wright III and a granddaughter, Amerson-Joi Lynnaire Wright.

 I am a native of Saint Matthews County, South Carolina and attended the public schools there.
 Once I graduated from high school, I enrolled in Johnson C. Smith University in Charlotte, North Carolina and graduated with a bachelor’s degree in physical education and a minor in science.
 After Annette’s graduation we got engaged and I began working in the Charlotte-Mecklenburg School System teaching and coaching.